valeIT/valeIT.github.io/apps/web/markdownlove/index.md

 - Tech Stack
   As I've said many times my main goal in this challenge is to learn something new and ship my first web app.
 I've kept my scope pretty limited to be able to do both at the same time.

 Backend: Laravel + Mysql
-Frontend: Vanilla js (ES6)
+Frontend: Vanilla js (ES6) + Laravel Blade

 ### Ideas - Future

 - Pricing
-  Obviously with Stripe.
-A free tier with limited usage (max xx requests per day/month) and a paid tier with more requests and more data returned in the request.
+  <s>Obviously with Stripe.
+A free tier with limited usage (max xx requests per day/month) and a paid tier with more requests and more data returned in the request.</s>
+  I actually got pricing working on the stream.
+Still need to implement part 2: more data returned in the request for subscription users.

+  One example would be returning both the markdown and the html of the article or parsing the author name and the publish date.

 - Crawl
-  Ability to have a crawler and get all articles on a site (with reason)
+  Ability to have a crawler and get all articles on a site (within reason)

-One example would be returning both the markdown and the html of the article or parsing the author name and the publish date.

 ### Feedback